 - Your personal mail makes it into the hands of a stranger, leaving your privacy vulnerable.

 - You won’t be able to act on any urgent mail.

 - Setting up multiple mail redirects is expensive.

 UK Postbox have come up with a solution to help renters with this issue, helping you to keep your privacy and reduce admin over your lifetime.
 We’re not looking to tie you into a contract that you’d only use when moving house, so we even offer pay as you go services.

-Through us, we allocate you with a mailing address that you can use to receive your mail, regardless of your physical address.
+Through us, we allocate you with a virtual mailing address that you can use to receive your mail, regardless of your physical address.
 This removes the need to contact the mass of companies that would otherwise hold out of date contact information.
 You also get access to our mail management app that allows you to read and action all of your received mail online, from any of your devices.
 Sound useful but want to know more?
 Here’s everything you need to know about UK PO Box addresses.